n07lynx/Big-Beautiful-Bot/README.md

 lori - returns a Lorielle
 fatfact - returns a fact about fatties
 purin - returns a purin
-fatty - returns a 'plump' tagged image from gelbooru
+fatty - returns an fatty image from various sources, you can specify a source with round brackets (e.g. (gelbooru)) and you can specify tags by writing them after the command separated with spaces
 fatornot - plays a game where users vote for the fattest of two images (this will actually sort my cute fatties folder by size because I'm too lazy to do it myself)

-Proposed Features:
-rubbelly - return a picture of a fatty getting a belly rub?
+use <emoji> - uses the emoji for something, she'll probably eat it